How to use SEO copywriting to boost traffic

 SEO copywriters, however, write optimised copy that delights both humans and the Google gods.

-How SEO copywriting works
+How SEO works.

 Every time you search Google (or your fave search engine), you see a list of related websites.
 But did you ever stop to wonder why the search engine has chosen to list those websites in that exact order?